opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 - `san-francisco` (no parameters)
 - `new-york` (no parameters)
 - `seattle` (no parameters)
-- `highest-fare-in-free-tranfer-window` Will apply the highest observed transit fare (across all operators) within a free transfer window, adding to the cost if a trip is boarded outside the free transfer window.
+- `highest-fare-in-free-transfer-window` Will apply the highest observed transit fare (across all operators) within a free transfer window, adding to the cost if a trip is boarded outside the free transfer window.
 It accepts the following parameters:
     - `freeTransferWindow` the duration (in ISO8601-ish notation) that free transfers are